droycho/typing-game/README.md

 * Click this link: http://droycho.github.io/typing-game/
 * OR you can clone this repository to you desktop, then open the hmtl.
 * There is a sound element to the game, so volume control and headphones may be required from the user's end.
 * There are Mario themed voice files that trigger on certain actions.
-These have been commented out in the CSS and can be commented back in if you'd like.
+These have been commented out in the JavaScript and can be commented back in if you'd like.

 ## Known Bugs